Make a Difference – Become a HSFN volunteer!

 Have you been appointed Court Mandated Community Service hours?
 Volunteers will only be accepted if the individual plans on completing over 40 hours (or on an as-needed basis) at HSFN.
 Applicants must be at least 18 years of age.
 After filling out this community service application, the applicant will be contacted by the Director of Volunteer Resources.
 Applicants are accepted only if certain requirements can be met and if there is availability at that time.
 We also require a copy of court documentation as well as a letter of intent stating your commitment to the hours.

-Do you suffer from pet allergies, are too young to be an in-house volunteer, or want to help just once or twice a year on a specific fund raising event?
+Do you suffer from pet allergies, are too young to be a volunteer working with our animals, or want to help just once or twice a year on a specific fund raising event?
 There are other ways you can help!
 Please take our survey to become a member of our ACES team.
 ACES stands for our Ambassadors for Community Event Support and offers opportunities for things like wine tasting, tag days, and more!
 HSFN publishes an e-newsletter which contains upcoming events and volunteer opportunities- please sign up here to receive our updates.

 Foster Care Families

 We are always looking for families who are willing to open their home to pets who need a little extra time before going up for adoption.
 Fostering is a rewarding experience, and there are many different types of opportunities available.
 We often need homes for kittens where they can live until they are big enough to come into the shelter for adoption.
 During the Spring and Summer months there are usually a variety of ages that need foster homes; from newborn kittens who need to be bottle fed, to older kittens who just need to grow for another week or two, to a mom cat and her litter of kittens who just need somewhere quiet.

 Occasionally there are times when we need a foster home for a dog that has special circumstances too.
 For more information about fostering please send us an email.
 Our foster volunteer application can be found here, and dropped off at the shelter when completed.